 Booster is now available to all EG Australia employees via any laptop, tablet or mobile phone, at any work site, at a time that suits them.
 They can read the latest company and CEO updates, send and receive thank yous via their peer-to-peer eCards, and access their rewards all in one place.

 The People Team and CEO, Mike McMenamin, keep the content on Booster up-to-date and exciting, so people always have a reason to explore the platform.
 They refresh the images and layout on a regular basis to reflect seasonal events and company celebrations and publish a monthly newsletter, ‘Mike on the Mic’ to shine a spotlight on company news.
 They include a short video message that is normally shot on a smartphone, and print the newsletter so employees have an option of how they prefer to stay informed and connected to the greater business.

-Since launching, 89% of EG’s employees actively use Booster – an outstanding result for a predominantly remote and part-time or casual workforce.
-Within the first 10 months of launching the platform, EG Australia has delivered over $288,000 worth of savings through its benefits hub and distributed 5,356 monetary awards to its employees, which amounts to over half a million dollars of financial support straight into the pockets to hardworking Australians all around the country!
+Today, 91% of EG’s employees actively use Booster – an outstanding result for a predominantly remote and part-time or casual workforce.
+Since launch, EG Australia has delivered over $530k worth of savings through its benefits hub and distributed more than 12k monetary awards to its employees, which amounts to over half a million dollars of financial support straight into the pockets to hardworking Australians all around the country!

-EG employees are also embracing instant, peer-to-peer recognition, with over 14,000 eCards flowing through the social wall.
-The participation and excitement this has created across the company has helped keep them informed, connected and motivated through time of transition and unforeseen challenges.
+EG employees are also embracing instant, peer-to-peer recognition, with over 27k eCards flowing through the social wall.
+The participation and excitement this has created across the company has helped keep them informed, connected and motivated through a time of transition and unforeseen challenges.